albchia/Education-Survey-Form/README.md

 A simple example of Survey Form working with HTML and CSS.

-This is one of the projects I realized during my training, to work with practical exercises.
+This is one of the projects I realized during my training, to work and study doing practical exercises.

 [See full project](https://albchia.github.io/Education-Survey-Form/)